-The University Discipleship Movement in Uganda began with a seed in 2002.
+The University Discipleship Movement in East Africa began in Uganda with a seed in 2002.
 Three students at Kampala International University met together for Bible study and fellowship and to encourage one another in their Christian walks.
 They met only once a week, and on Sundays they each attended their own churches.

 As time went on, more students joined the fellowship and other groups began to form.
 Eventually, the students started United Faith Chapel, a thriving community of believers and a full-fledged, student-led church in Kampala, Uganda.